-For all other authentication methods, SGI recommends that you run the arrayconfig(1M) command from the partition to which you expect users to run their SGI MPI jobs.
+Run the arrayconfig(1M) command from the partition to which you expect users to run their SGI MPI jobs.

 4. Use the arrayconfig(1M) command to specify the partitions that you want to include in the array.

 The arrayconfig command configures the /etc/array/arrayd.conf and /etc/array/arrayd.auth files on each partition.